Associate State Archaeologist

 Field school led to my first archaeology job the following summer as a seasonal archaeologist for the Almanor Ranger District on the Lassen National Forest.
 This started a five year run as a seasonal archaeologist for the Lassen, Shasta-Trinity, and Mendocino National Forests and as an archaeological technician with various archaeological consulting firms.
 As a technician I found myself doing field work along the central coast in Pismo Beach, Paso Robles and Big Sur; Yosemite National Park; Owens Valley; China Lake Naval Air Weapons Station; Camp Pendleton; and various projects throughout California.

 One summer as a seasonal archaeologist on the Mendocino National Forest, I applied for graduate school at California State University, Chico and got accepted into the anthropology graduate program.
 In graduate school I focused on zooarchaeology and human behavioral ecology, and completed my master’s thesis analyzing the fragmented faunal assemblage of prehistoric Tehama County mid-elevation site on the Mendocino National Forest.
-But of course, the best part of graduate school was meeting my future wife Erika.
 My California State University, Chico thesis is available online at this website: http://csuchico-dspace.calstate.edu/xmlui/handle/10211.4/261.

 Upon completion of my graduate coursework in 2005, I took a position as an Associate Environmental Planner in Archaeology at Caltrans, District 4 in the San Francisco Bay Area.
 While at Caltrans I gained extensive training and experience doing environmental compliance under Section 106 of the National Historic Preservation Act and engaging in consultation with Native California Indians.
 I also had the opportunity to work on the cultural resources component of several large projects as part of an interdisciplinary team.